Bristol-Training/github-for-ProjectManagement/README.md

 This is an example Git repository that is used as part of the Git for project management workshop.

-The aim of this course is to demonstrate how Github can be used to manage your project and collaborate with others on a project effectively .
+The aim of this course is to demonstrate how Github can be used to manage your project and collaborate with others on a project effectively.

 For the purposes of this course we will consider building a bungalow with the following plan: